Sarthak-Sharma03/Thedetective/README.md

 2) Install all the required packages and dependencies using the command: npm install
 3) Navigate to the src directory using the command: cd src
 4) To run the application, execute the command: node app.js
-5) The application is also available on Cyclic at the URL https://mystery-mansion.cyclic.app/.
+5) The application is also available on Cyclic at the URL: https://ill-gray-sawfish-sari.cyclic.app/

 Packages and Dependencies :-